 - Speed: More speed than any of the other published races..

 - Ability Boosts: A Constitution flaw is hard on top of the Elf's poor racial hit points, and Dexterity+Intelligence doesn't cater to a lot of classes.
-Alchemist and Wizard are obvious choices, but if you want to play anything else I recommend using the Optional Flaw rules.
+Alchemist and Wizard are obvious choices, but if you want to play anything else I recommend using the Voluntary Flaw rules.

 - Languages: Racial language plus Common is standard.

 - Arctic Elf: Damage resistances are always great.